 What a great way to reflect on the miracle of Christmas.
 God came down as a baby, gave Himself to us, our Creator and our King.
 It is a very powerful Christmas song that really challenges you to think about the sacrifice that our King Jesus made on our behalf.
 Whenever I'm tempted to get caught up in the hustle and bustle of the commercial Christmas season, a song like this one can help me focus on the true meaning of Christmas, which is to stop and be in awe of Jesus, the Prince of Heaven.
 To celebrate the gift of grace this Christmas and all year, remember and with gladness sing, "We can know Him, this Prince of Peace, In light of mercy, confess our sin; lay our burdens at Jesus' feet."
 Amen to that!

-"When I Think Upon Christmas" by Micah Garnett, Publicity Manager
+"When I Think Upon Christmas" by Micah Garnett, Guest Contributor

 In the hustle and bustle of the holiday season, it can often be difficult to find time to sit down and remind ourselves of the true meaning of Christmas.
 "When I Think Upon Christmas" is a special song because it focuses on the why of Christmas, along with our natural reaction to it.
 As the song suggests, Christmas is not a passive holiday.
 The wonderful, miraculous story should elicit a response of wonder, awe, and worship in us.
 May it never become stale.